Search This Blog

 Head Reading at Lawn Bowls: The Entry Port Motif

 Ports are not visible from the mat.
-They need to be identified by the team member providing direction at the head.
-Because it is the bowler who knows the bias of his own bowls best, the bowler often needs to be called to the head to confirm the wisdom of what is being called for.
+They need to be identified by the team member directing the head.
+Because it is the bowler who knows the bias of his own bowls best, the bowler often needs to be called to the head to confirm the wisdom of what is being proposed.